aromeni/frameworks_and_languages_module/technical_report.md

 ###  Props and Component Composition in React.JS
-Technical Description:
-React.js uses props (short for properties) to pass data and event handlers to components.
+Technically, React.js uses props (short for properties) to pass data and event handlers to components.
 This feature, coupled with component composition, enables the building of complex UIs from smaller, reusable components.
 - Code Snippet:

 ```jsx